iainmck/skeuomorphic-audio-recorder/README.md

 Open in XCode and run the iOS previewer.
 No packages required.

+Development note: There is a difference in how the iOS previewer on Mac and the actual device render shadows.
+This code has been optimized for presentation on an actual device.
+Make sure you live preview on a real device in the final stages, otherwise your fine-tuning of shadows will be wasted.

 Production note: I don't recommend copy-pasting into production as every shadow is rendered and the main thread absolutely takes a performance hit.
 It makes much more sense to use an image for anything static (eg the bulk of this device) and only use shadows where you need dynamic control.

 ## More by me